Spinal Cord Stimulation (SCS)

 The spine is the human body’s nerve superhighway.
 Over time, things like medical conditions, trauma, and natural processes can cause the spine to become misshapen, injured, or inflamed.
 As a result, the nerves in the spine may become agitated, causing pain.
 If this pain persists for more than three months, it becomes known as chronic pain and may require special treatment.
 One of the most modern and effective treatments for chronic pain is spinal cord stimulation (SCS).

 What is Spinal Cord Stimulation?

-A spinal cord stimulator consists of two main parts, a battery and a pair of thin leads.
-The leads are carefully and precisely placed along your spine, next to the specific nerves associated with your pain.
+The device that performs the stimulation therapy is called a spinal cord stimulator.
+A stimulator consists of two main parts, a battery and a pair of thin leads with electrodes on the tips.
+The leads are carefully and precisely placed along the spine, next to the specific nerves causing pain.
 The leads are then connected to the battery, which is implanted into a small pocket in your lower abdomen.

-Spinal cord stimulation therapy begins when the battery is turned on and programmed.
 The battery emits mild electrical pulses, which travel along the leads to the nerves, “stimulating” them.
 Pain is reduced because the electrical pulses modify and mask pain signals before they reach your brain.
-Spinal Cord Stimulation does not eliminate your chronic pain.
-Instead, it interferes with nerve signals, changing the way the brain perceives them.
-Basically, the pain is still there, but you can’t feel it.

 What can I expect during the trial?